bjt-user/Linux/journalctl.md

 It does not work.\
 I said `vacuum-time=1h` and I still have logs from three days ago.

-from stackoverflow:\
-*After some research I found that you can't delete logs for a specific systemd unit, because the logs are interlaced and if you delete only one unit you'll corrupt the logs, so journalctl doesn't let you.*

 to view all logs:
 ```